Diversification of the VET Offer

 S4J supports partner institutions for the implementation and well-functioning of graduates’ tracing process as well as for capacity building of the Tracer Coordinator in the Development Unit.
 All our partner institutions have already set up a tracer system at provider level for their graduates.

 Choosing a career, as a pivotal step for the future of youngsters, involves the support of parents, teachers and career counselors.

 To support this process, the S4J project drafted requirement profiles and job descriptions for 20 professions.
 ‘Requirement profiles’ for different professions serve as an instrument for professional and career guidance of the students both in 9-year education and vocational education.
 Through them, young people learn what are the physical, personal and social requirements that can be obtained in school and which are required by the profession they aspire.
 Thus, the student can reflect upon: Can I meet such requirements?
 Do I want to meet them?
 In this way the student has higher chances of choosing a profession that best suits them!

-Curriculum Enrichment and Updating
+Enriching and Updating Curricula

 Following the consultations with businesses and based on the findings of graduates’ trace study, our partner institutions enrich and update the curriculum and develop new modules, courses, educational directions and profiles.
-For example, ‘Food Processing’ started as a new educational direction at ‘Kolin Gjoka’ vocational school in Lezhë following the consultations with the private sector.
+For example, ‘Food Processing’ started as a new educational direction at ‘Kolin Gjoka’ vocational school in Lezha following the consultations with the private sector.
 Also, the program of the Course ‘Albanian Sign Language Instructor’ was approved by the Ministry of Finance and Economy in cooperation with the Albanian National Association of Deaf People and with the support of S4J.